mohsenjfar/trade/statics/full-stack-cloud-development-capstone-project.md

 ## CI/CD Overview

 Congratulations on running and testing the application.
-The next step is setting up ContinuousIntegration and Continuous Delivery for your source code.
-This is particularly important if you havemultiple people working on the project.
-Continuous Integration provides a way for developers tocollaborate and Continuous Delivery provides a way to deliver your changes to the clients withoutinterruptions.
+The next step is setting up Continuous Integration and Continuous Delivery for your source code.
+This is particularly important if you have multiple people working on the project.
+Continuous Integration provides a way for developers to collaborate and Continuous Delivery provides a way to deliver your changes to the clients without interruptions.

 In this module you will: